ryanlintott/LookingGlassUI/README.md

 }
 ```

+### .deviceRotationEffect()
-Use `.deviceRotationEffect` if you want to rotate a view based on device rotation.
+Use `.deviceRotationEffect()` if you want to rotate a view based on device rotation.
 Content is rotated and positioned based on it's own center.
 If `MotionManager` is disabled nothing will be shown.
 ```swift
 Text("Hello, World")
     .foregroundColor(.white)